Jared-Godar/codeup_notes/admin/daily_quotes.md

 >06DEC21
 "“The question of relevance comes before that of truth, because to ask whether a statement is true or false presupposes that it is relevant.” -David Bohm

+>07DEC21
+Maggie: Nephew went to other bootcamp.
+Job in Austin.
+Data is messed up everywhere.
+Embrace it.
+Look for low hanging fruit.